willgeary/detectingduplicates/README.md

-# Detecting Duplicates in the NYC Department of City Planning Facilites Database
+# Detecting Duplicates in FacDB

 Identifying duplicate records in the NYC Department of City Planning Facilities database.
 A group project from NYC’s Dept of City Planning Data Jam, which took place at the American Planning Association's National Conference, held in New York City on Monday May 8, 2017.